hawkfish/textform/docs/transforms/reshapes/unfold.rst

     .. py:attribute:: inputs
         :type: tuple(str)

-        The list of columns to be unfolded.
+        The list of fields to be unfolded.
         They will be dropped from the output, so use :py:class:`Copy` to preserve them.
-        Each input column contains the values for an entire output group.
+        Each input field contains the values for an entire output group.

     .. py:attribute:: outputs
         :type: tuple(str)

-        The output columns receiving the unfolded columns.
+        The output fields receiving the unfolded fields.
-        The output columns are broken into equal-sized groups, one per input column.
+        The output fields are broken into equal-sized groups, one per input field.
         The number of *inputs* must be an even multiple of the number of *outputs*.
-        They cannot overwrite existing columns, so use :py:class:`Drop` to remove unwanted columns.
+        They cannot overwrite existing fields, so use :py:class:`Drop` to remove unwanted fields.

 Limitations
 ^^^^^^^^^^^